 Funding Policy.
-Under Plan A, members are required by state statute to contribute 10.00% of their annual covered salary and the Town of Slaughter is required to contribute at an actuarially determined rate.
-The current rate for Plan A is 29.50% of annual covered payroll.
 Under Plan B, members are required by state statute to contribute 5.00% of their annual covered salary and the Town of Slaughter is required to contribute at an actuarially determined rate.
 The current rate for Plan B is 15.50% of annual covered payroll.
 Contributions to the System also include one-fourth of one percent (except Orleans) of the taxes shown to be collectible by the tax rolls of each parish.
 Tax monies are apportioned between Plan A and Plan B in proportion to salaries of plan participants.
 Tax monies received from East Baton Rouge Parish are apportioned between the Municipal Employees' Retirement System and the Employees' Retirement System of the City of Baton Rouge.
 The System also receives revenue sharing funds each year as appropriated by the Legislature.
 These additional sources of income are used as additional employer contributions and considered support from non-employer contributing entities, but are not considered special funding situations.
-Non-employer contributions are recognized as revenue and excluded from pension expense for the year ended June 30, 2021.
-During the year ending June 30, 2022, the Town recognized revenue as a result of support received from non-employer contributing entities of \$5,479 for its participation in MERS-Plan A.
+Non-employer contributions are recognized as revenue and excluded from pension expense.
+During the year ending June 30, 2024, the Town recognized revenue as a result of support received from non-employer contributing entities of \$6,019 for its participation in MERS-Plan B.

-The Town's contributions to the System under Plan A and B for the years ending June 30, 2022 and 2021 were \$24,320, and \$42,895, respectively, equal to the required contributions for each year.
+The Town's contributions to the System under Plan B for the years ending June 30, 2024 and 2023 were \$27,384 (this was deficient by \$384 of the required contributions of the year which was \$27,762), and \$27,389, (this was in excess by \$2,251 of the required contributions which was \$25,138).

-Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: At June 30, 2022, the Town reported a liability of \$204,251 for its proportionate share of the net pension liability of the System.
-The net pension liability was measured as of June 30, 2021 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: At June 30, 2024, the Town reported a liability of \$151,517 for its proportionate share of the net pension liability of the System.
+The net pension liability was measured as of June 30, 2023 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contribution of all participating, actuarially determined.
-At June 30, 2021, the Town's proportion was 0.0734319%, which was a decrease of 0.011177% from its proportion measured as of June 30, 2020.
+At June 30, 2023, the Town's proportion was 0.1889568%, which was an increase of 0.020951% from its proportion measured as of June 30, 2022.

-For the year ended June 30, 2022, the Town recognized pension expense for the MERS System of \$31,429 representing its proportionate share of the System's net expense, including amortization of deferred amounts.
+For the year ended June 30, 2024, the Town recognized pension expense for the MERS System of \$83,137 representing its proportionate share of the System's net expense, including amortization of deferred amounts.

-At June 30, 2022, the Town reported deferred outflows of resources and deferred inflows of resources related to the MERS pension system from the following sources:
+At June 30, 2024, the Town reported deferred outflows of resources and deferred inflows of resources related to the MERS pension system from the following sources: